Bingley

 Bingley is a market town and civil parish in the metropolitan borough of the City of Bradford, West Yorkshire, England.
 It is sited on the River Aire and the Leeds and Liverpool Canal.
 The town had a population of 18,040 at the 2021 Census.

 History

-In 1775, a farmer near Bingley discovered a chest of silver coins, of which some dated to the rule of Julius Caesar, on his land.
+In 1775, a farmer near Bingley discovered a chest of silver coins on his land, of which some dated to the rule of Julius Caesar.

 Founding

 Bingley was likely founded by the Saxons, by a ford on the River Aire.
 This crossing gave access to Harden, Cullingworth and Wilsden on the southern side of the river.